Testing for Association in Multi-View Network Data: Application to protein-protein interaction data

 \section{Application to protein-protein interaction data}

 In this section, we focus on two types of protein-protein interaction data.
 A binary interaction is a physical interaction between proteins, and a co-complex association is a pair of proteins that are part of the same complex.
-These two data views provide complementary information, in the sense that physical interactions can occur between a pair of proteins that are not in the same complex, and not all proteins in complexes physically interact.
+These two data views represent distinct biological concepts; physical interactions can occur between a pair of proteins that are not in the same complex, and not all proteins in complexes physically interact.

-\citet{das2012hint} combined and filtered eight protein-protein interaction databases to create the HINT (High-quality INteractomes) database.
-We consider the \emph{H. sapiens} protein-protein interaction data sets from HINT, and ask: are the communities within the binary interaction network and the communities within the co-complex association network associated?
+To investigate whether the latent communities of proteins defined with respect to binary interactions and co-complex associations are related, we consider \emph{H. sapiens} protein-protein interaction data from the HINT (High-quality INteractomes; \citet{das2012hint}) database, and ask: are the communities within the binary network and the communities within the co-complex network associated?